skip to Main Content

 Are High Strata Fees Bad?
 Are Low Strata Fees Good?

-When buyers are looking at condos to purchase in Vancouver, many focus on the maintenance/strata fee and generally feel that a low strata fee is a good thing and a high strata fee is a bad thing.
+Buyers generally feel that a low strata fee is a good thing and a high strata fee is a bad thing.

 In many cases, this is not the correct conclusion.
 Why?